Redchord520/pygame_tutorial/README.md

 ### Contributing:
 - Contributions are currently not open for external contributions, as the project is primarily for personal learning purposes.
 However, feel free to explore the codebase, provide feedback, or use it as a learning resource.
 Thank you for your understanding!

-### Future Plans:
-- Implement game mechanics such as scoring, enemy entities, and level progression.
-- Enhance graphics and add sound effects.
-- Improve user interface and menu screens.

 Stay tuned for further updates and features!